Thesavagecoder7784/Adversarial-Attack-Neural-Networks/README.md

 - Despite minimal visual differences, the adversarial examples are crafted to deceive the model into making incorrect predictions.

 The BIM attack demonstrates the vulnerability of neural networks to adversarial examples.
 By iteratively applying small perturbations, the attack effectively deceives the model while keeping the changes to the input images minimal.
 This highlights the importance of developing robust defenses against such adversarial attacks.

+## Projected Gradient Descent (PGD) Attack on the MNIST Dataset
+The Projected Gradient Descent (PGD) is an adversarial attack technique that iteratively perturbs input images to fool a neural network into making incorrect predictions.
+PGD is considered a strong attack as it performs multiple small steps in the direction of the gradient and projects the perturbations back into the allowed epsilon ball, ensuring that the perturbations are within a specified limit.

+### MNIST Dataset
+The MNIST dataset is a collection of 70,000 handwritten digit images, split into 60,000 training images and 10,000 test images.
+Each image is 28x28 pixels and belongs to one of 10 classes (digits 0 through 9).

+### Attack Implementation
+#### Model Training:
+- A simple Convolutional Neural Network (CNN) is trained on the MNIST dataset to classify the digits.
+- The CNN consists of two convolutional layers followed by two fully connected layers.
+#### Generating Adversarial Examples:
+- The PGD attack is applied to the test images to generate adversarial examples.
+- The attack iteratively adjusts the pixel values of the input images by taking multiple small steps in the direction of the gradient.
+After each step, the perturbations are projected back into the epsilon ball around the original images.
+#### Visualization:
+The original images and their corresponding adversarial examples are visualized side by side.
+Despite minimal visual differences, the adversarial examples are crafted to deceive the model into making incorrect predictions.

+The PGD attack demonstrates the vulnerability of neural networks to adversarial examples by iteratively applying small perturbations and projecting them back into the allowed epsilon ball.
+This ensures that the perturbations are within a specified limit while effectively deceiving the model.
+The PGD attack highlights the need for developing robust defenses against such adversarial attacks.